 The Zuckerman Institute for Connective Environmental Research (ZICER) was officially opened in 2003 by the then Secretary of State for Education and Skills, the Rt Hon Charles Clarke, MP, in the presence of special guest Dr Paul Zuckerman.

-The building is also showcases some of the most innovative environmentally friendly building design in the world.
+This building has showcased some of the most innovative environmentally friendly building design of its time in the world.
 The roof is covered with photovoltaic panels, which generate 33 kilowatt of electricity in peak conditions.
 This is fed into the building, reducing the demand on the grid.
 The building is naturally cooled by air which is circulated at night through the building's hollow Termodeck floors.
-Improved insulation, triple glazed windows, energy efficient lighting, as well as better sealing and more efficient air handling result in even lower energy standards than the current leader in the industry, UEA's Elizabeth Fry building, constructed in 1995.
+Improved insulation, triple glazed windows, energy efficient lighting, as well as better sealing and more efficient air handling result in lower energy standards.